-How do I determine if a suspicious aquatic plant is an invasive?
+How do I determine if a suspicious aquatic plant is an invasive and report it?

 Two ways exist to identify a suspicious plant:

 - Take a digital image of the plant that you've collected.
 Be sure to use a representative specimen of the plant, with fruit or flowers, if available.

 - Download the image and e-mail it as an attachment to Milfoil@Maine.gov for identification.
 In your email be sure to include your name, phone number and waterbody name.